Zaplib/zaplib/zaplib/docs/src/getting_started.md

 * Navigate to the repo: `cd zaplib`
 * Install the Cargo extension for Zaplib `cargo install cargo-zaplib`
 * Run the dependency installation using Zaplib Cargo tool `cargo zaplib install-deps`
+  * If you're going to do local development of Zaplib, be sue to add the `--devel` flag which installs some more dependencies, like [CEF](https://github.com/chromiumembedded) binaries.

 Now you're ready to run a simple example natively.
 Here are some fun ones to play with:
 * `cargo run -p example_single_button`